PSYCHOL 1001 - Psychology IB

 • Communication with students via Announcements and Discussion Board

 • Submission of summative assessment

 • Access to tutorial materials

 Learning & Teaching Activities

-Learning & Teaching ModesPsychology IB is comprised of a lecture series and a complementary series of online modules; both of these components cover a representative range of psychological topics and illustrate some of the various approaches currently employed in psychological research.
-Materials in the online modules such as videos, interactive “mini-experiments” and formative quizzes support and extend the lecture series.
-Both the lectures and the on-line content are important and examinable; therefore, you should fully engage with both aspects of the course.
+Learning & Teaching ModesPsychology IB is comprised of a series of online lectures and learning activities, and a complementary series of interactive face-to-face workshops; both of these components cover a representative range of psychological topics and illustrate some of the various approaches currently employed in psychological research.
+Materials in the online learning activities such as videos, interactive “mini-experiments” and formative quizzes support and extend the lecture series.
+The online lectures, the online learning activities and the

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with course requirements.